henryruhs/ngx-crud/README.md

 crudService->clearOption(name : keyof OptionInterface) : this
 ```

-Clear the options instance of the service:
+Clear the options of the service:

 ```typescript
 crudService->clearOptions() : this